How Much Does a U-Haul Really Cost? We Found Out.

 When you go to a U-Haul shop, it’s likely they’ll try and sell you on movers.
 Even the inside of their trucks have advertisements for moving labor all over them.

-We found this part of their terms a little unsettling:
+We found this part of their terms, too:

-This, compared to cheap movers through HireAHelper, which provides some insurance for free (and $1,000 service guarantee if anything goes wrong), plus additional insurance starting at $12.
+This is compared to movers through HireAHelper, which provides some insurance for free (and that $1,000 service guarantee if anything goes wrong), plus additional insurance starting at $12.

-The difference between a move that takes you all day, breaks your back and your friendships, and keeps your stuff out of the hands of amateurs could be as little as $200, depending on how much stuff you have.
+The difference between a move that takes you all day, breaks your back, and keeps your stuff out of the hands of amateurs could be as little as $200, depending on how much stuff you have.
 Movers may be the most value you can get from any single add-on.

 We went online and used a credit card to book a 10′ rental truck, and we thought the booking was all paid up.
 But it wasn’t — our card was just used to make the reservation.

-While our vehicle was reserved online (thank goodness), we had to reproduce the same or another form of payment in person (cash was acceptable as well), regardless of what we used online to reserve it.
+While our vehicle was reserved online, we had to reproduce the same or another form of payment in person (cash was acceptable as well), regardless of what we used online to reserve it.
 Makes sense, but might be a stumbling block for some people.

-After that, U-Haul put a hold on our bank account upfront for all the estimated costs (rental fee, environmental fee, tax, and mileage).
-They asked us how many miles they thought we’d drive for our local move and added that to the total cost for the hold.
+After that, U-Haul put a hold on our bank account upfront for all the estimated costs (i.e., rental fee, environmental fee, tax, and mileage).
+They asked us how many miles we thought we’d drive for our local move and added that to the total cost for the hold.
 If you end up driving less, they’ll charge you less in the end.
 If you end up driving more, they’ll charge more.
-Plus they’ll add any applicable miscellaneous fees.
+Plus, they’ll add any applicable miscellaneous fees.

-We were told cash customers need to put down a $100 deposit or the estimated rental charges, whichever is more.
-(Yes, seriously.)
-This would eventually be reimbursed – minus our total cost – upon return of the vehicle.
+We were told that customers paying in cash for a local rental need to put down a $100 deposit, or the estimated rental charges, whichever is greater.
+This would eventually be reimbursed, minus our total cost, upon return of the vehicle.

 “If you’re paying with cash, the following is due when you pick up your equipment:*

-• Local/in-town truck: $100 or estimated rental charges (whichever is greater)
+• In-Town truck – $100 or estimated rental charges (whichever is greater)

 The total estimated charges for your rental are due when you pick up your equipment regardless of your method of payment.
 Payment can be made by credit card, debit card or cash.